utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 |<div style="width:110px">Parameter</div> | Description
 --- | ---
 `input` | **Required**.
 This can be any data type, such as a string or array.
 This is the value that the `given` [JSON Path Plus expression](#json-path-and-json-path-plus) returns.
 The rule tests the value of `input` using the function.
 `options` | The optional values of `then.functionOptions`.
 Add this parameter to your function if your function expects options.
-If you use this parameter, Postman recommends defining the JSON schema of the expected options.
-See an [example](#example-checking-that-a-value-isnt-in-a-list-json-schema) for more details.
 `context` | Optional values that provide more details about the function.
 These values are as follows: <br><ul><li>`path` - The `given` [JSON Path Plus expression](#json-path-and-json-path-plus) pointing to `input`. </li><li>`document` - The Spectral document that's analyzed.</li><li>`rule` - The rule that's using the function.</li><li>`documentInventory` - Provides access to resolved and unresolved Spectral documents, the $ref resolution graph, and other advanced properties.</li></ul><!-- The `context` parameter is required if you use the `path` property in your function's [return statement](#spectral-function-return-statement-properties). -->

 ```js